hmcts/probate-back-office/README.md

 ###Build and import XLSX for local
 1. export PROBATE_GS_ENABLED=true
 2. echo $PROBATE_GS_ENABLED
-3. ./ccdImports/conversionScripts/createAllXLS.sh
+3. ./ccdImports/conversionScripts/createAllXLS.sh probate-back-office:4104 aac-manage-case-assignment-aat.service.core-compute-aat.internal
 4. ./ccdImports/conversionScripts/importAllXLS.sh
-8. Check your XUI for any new gs XLSX usage - https://localhost:3000
+5. Check your XUI for any new gs XLSX usage - https://localhost:3000
-9. unset PROBATE_GS_ENABLED if needed or set to false
+6. unset PROBATE_GS_ENABLED if needed or set to false

-1. ##Preview Global Search Enablement
+##Preview Global Search Enablement
-2. Ensure that you have enable_keep_helm and pr-values:gs added as github labels on your PR
+1. Ensure that you have enable_keep_helm and pr-values:gs added as github labels on your PR
-3. The build will use the flag to include any gs functionality in the build. ie all .json files with a ***-gs/json extension for building the XLSX, and any code toggled behind the PROBATE_GS_ENABLED env var
+2. The build will use the flag to include any gs functionality in the build. ie all .json files with a ***-gs/json extension for building the XLSX, and any code toggled behind the PROBATE_GS_ENABLED env var

 ###Build and import XLSX for preview
 1. export PROBATE_GS_ENABLED=true
 2. echo $PROBATE_GS_ENABLED
 3. run ./ccdImports/conversionScripts/createAllXLS.sh probate-back-office-pr-XXXX-java probate-back-office-pr-XXXX-aac-manage-case-assignment